-NOTE: Keck Foundation proposals requires a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
-For this reason, you are encouraged to contact your Associate Dean for Research prior to beginning work on a proposal.
+NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
+For this reason, you must first route your proposal to your Associate Dean for Research.

 Internal Competition Application Instructions

 Please email your application to your School/College Associate Dean for Research by October 2, 2017.
 Your application should include the following information:

 - Cover Page with PI Signature: Keck Cover Page

 - 1-2 page description of the proposed project.